Zaphodious/hireling/README.md

 either in this readme.md or in a wiki page.

 To get started, your
-:version should be 1, your :cache-name should be "myapp-cache", paths for your index.html, css files, and main.js file should be under :cached-paths :cache-fastest, and a function that identifies resource routes would do well under :cache-conditional :cache-fastest (if you can swing it).
-That alone will dramatically speed up return visits to your site.
+:version should be 1, your :app-name should be "myapp", paths for your index.html, css files, js files, and any necessary resources should be under :cache-routes, (for help, see hireling/worker.cljs).

 If all went well, you now have a bit of middleware that silently, without fanfare, and without *that* much configuration, improves your user's